Moving averages are a fantastic tool for trend follower strategies, but what is the best EMA for 1-hour chart?

 We use moving averages a lot in our systems, especially to filter the trend.
 For each time frame, we have our favorite Ema.

-The hourly chart, with an exponential moving average (EMA) indicator, is widely used by traders all over the world.
+With an exponential moving average (EMA) indicator, the hourly chart is widely used by traders worldwide.
 This time frame is suitable for both intraday and multi-day trading.

 With a series of practical examples, we will show you how to find the best moving average for each instrument on an hourly chart.

-The Exponential Moving Average gives more weight to the latest prices; for this reason, it is much more reactive than a simple moving average.
+The Exponential Moving Average gives more weight to the latest prices; thus, it is much more reactive than a simple moving average.

 The shorter the moving average period, the more the indicator will move nervously and stay close to prices.